redpanda-ai/yodlee_s3_directory_layout/S3/yodleeproducts/README.md

 	yodleeproducts/
 </pre>

-The S3 bucket, "yodleeproducts", is the home for every data product we provide to our customers via S3.
+The S3 bucket, **yodleeproducts**, is the home for every data product we provide to our customers via S3.
-For simplicity's sake, all panels are grouped under the "panels" directory:
+For simplicity's sake, all panels are grouped under the **panels** directory:

 <pre>
 S3://